Is it worth visiting? For short, yes, absolutely! Batu Caves are definitely worth to be on your travel list.

 I, anyway, was pretty eager to visit the Hindu Idols there.
 Climbing up the 272 steps to make it up to the caves excited me.
 Well, it was tiring to climb up, but it only made the day more exciting.
 My parents found the idols fascinating as well so we found the caves worth visiting.

-There is a part of the Batu Caves meant for hiking.
+By dark cave, it’s a part of the Batu Caves where you’ll need to hike a little.
 We didn’t go for it and yet just the walk around the main cave with the idols was satisfying.
 Batu Caves is supposedly a temple.
 Though the temple has thousands of visitors a day, the spot inside the cave always remains peaceful.

 How peaceful you ask?
 My dad and I observed water drops falling from the tip of a rock formation above us which was around ten stories high.
 So the moment the drops would hit the ground, we could hear its ‘Plinks!’ clearly.

 As it turns out, Batu Caves is the name given to the entire hill itself – a limestone hill to be specific.

 Outside India, it is one of the most popular shrines in the Hindu religion.
 Just as its entrance explains, it is dedicated to Lord Murugan.
 The caves are considered to have been formed for over four hundred million years now.

 Since one of the main features of Batu Caves is its steps, let’s talk about it.
 Back in 1920, wooden steps were built, and later on, they shifted them to concrete.
 When I visited the place, the steps, though seemingly many, were plain in color.
 However, recently in 2018, the temple’s management repainted the steps all the way up to the entrance.
 No, not with another plain color.